The Department of Labor’s Fiduciary Rule

 February 12, 2021

-In a surprising move the Department of Labor issued a statement that the DOL will let PTE 2020-02 go into effect on February 16, 2021.
+In a surprising move the Department of Labor issues a statement that the DOL will let PTE 2020-02 go into effect on February 16, 2021.
 This statement shocked the industry and provided that the DOL provided that more information would be forthcoming.

 December 18, 2020

-The Department of Labor finalized PTE 2020-02.
+The Department of Labor finalizes PTE 2020-02.
 This becomes effective February 16, 2021.
 This regulation was promulgated within 60 days of a new Administration so was subject to withdrawal by the new Biden Administration.

 September 3, 2020